 Give your children the challenge and the materials and let them decide how far to take the activity.
-Some of the challenges will not last for an extended time, but the summer allows for the freedom of letting children build for as long as they want.
-You’ll be amazed at what they can come up with.
+Some of the challenges will not last for an extended time, but providing as much time as possible allows the freedom of letting children build for as long as they want.

 STEM Building Challenges for Kids

 Try to use as many materials you already have around the house.
 I have listed the materials you will need, and included a printable checklist to make sure you have everything ready.
-I’ve also listed below any alternative materials you can use if you don’t have access to some of the items.

 10 Exciting STEM Activities Materials